culvertsoft/mgen/README.md

 By default clases are java-beans and C++ data containers with getters and setters.
 They also come with methods for accessing type metadata, as well as read- and write access methods for hooking up to serializers.

+Generated classes work together with the runtime libraries to provide utilities for:
+ * Serialization
+ * Deep Copying
+ * Equality Testing
+ * Automatic type instantiation from streams
+ * Type metadata

 The runtime libraries provides two default serializers:
  * The MGen Binary format Serializer
  * The MGen JSON format Serializer